Key Messages from the 2016 Data Report

 Corrections and change-logs; Request a hard copy

 Please see this file for corrections since the first print run (version from June 30, 2016).
 All changes are made in the second print run.
 Any further corrections or other issues will be logged on this page.
-To request a hard copy of the report package please email us at: cidp [at] outlook.com.
-Or use the Contact page.
+To request a hard copy of the report package please email us at: info [at] cidpnsi.ca.

 Download the 2016 Data Report

 - Key trends and patterns in foreign assistance.